ambravo/ambravo/README.md

 ## 📫 Let's Connect!

 Feel free to reach out if you want to chat about tech, share ideas, or even play a game of chess!
-You can find me on [LinkedIn](https://www.linkedin.com/in/arielbravo) or shoot me an email at [github_readme@privado.chat](mailto:github_readme@privado.chat).
+You can find me on [LinkedIn](https://www.linkedin.com/in/arielbravo) or shoot me an [email](mailto:github_readme@privado.chat).

 Thanks for stopping by, and happy coding! 🚀

 ---

 _“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House_
+When you have to explain it, it’s bad.” – [Cory House](https://x.com/housecor/status/400479246713229312)_

 ---